This post may contain affiliate links.

 Grizzly Cubic Cub

-Even smaller than the Grizzly Cubic Mini is the Grizzly Cubic Cub, an adorable “countertop sized” wood stove.
+Even smaller than the Grizzly Cubic Mini is the Grizzly Cubic Cub, an adorable “countertop-sized” wood stove.

 They told me, “It’s the best thing ever!
-We have it running alll day in the winter and it’s just the best!”
-They are in the Seattle area, where winter temperatures are often in the 20's but don't frequently go below zero.
+We have it running all day in the winter and it’s just the best!”
+They are in the Seattle area, where winter temperatures are often in the 20s but don't frequently go below zero.